alanng10/class-lang/Docue/Article/Sande/a.md

 Var that has StorageType that is array, is 1 dimensional array.

+Maide Param Var StorageType is IntTypeName or StructTypeName.

 IntValue represents int value.
 IntValue class is base class.
 The class has 4 derived class.